Preservation Easement Updates from California

 The John Fairey Garden

 Our preservation department recently visited the John Fairey Garden in Hempstead, Texas to walk the grounds with Randy Twaddle (Executive Director) and Wally Wilkins (Board President) of the John Fairey Garden Conservation Foundation.
-The John Fairey Garden is an incredibly unique collection of thousands of plants, including many natives and their rare and endangered counterparts from Mexico and Asia.
+The John Fairey Garden is an incredibly unique collection of thousands of plants, including many natives and their rare and endangered counterparts from Mexico, North America, and Asia.
 The late John G. Fairey designed the garden and was an expert plantsman, conservationist, artist, and architecture professor.
 We work collaboratively with this site through a conservation easement to preserve Fairey’s design intent.
 Conservation easements are legal agreements protecting character-defining features forever and are important tools for preservation.

 Key features of the garden include the living collection of Mexican plants acquired by Fairey on many trips he made to Mexico, a pool and fountain, sculptural hardscape elements, and his house and outbuildings, which were constructed using local materials in part.
 The garden still holds John’s original, handwritten plant identification tags!
-John approached his garden as a cultural landscape, a bridge between Mexican and Southwest American art and horticultural traditions.
+John approached his garden as a cultural landscape, a bridge between Mexican and American art and horticultural traditions.
 The integrated role of architecture, horticulture, art, and culture are hallmarks of this landscape.

 The garden is comprised of several distinct garden areas each noteworthy for a juxtaposition of plants that provide a sense of scale and contrast.
 From palms and cycads, evergreens and conifers, perennials, grasses and succulents, shrubs and bulbs, the varied landscape retains a palpable ethos of trial and experimentation that John curated.